ChickenNuggers/ChickenNuggers.github.io/index.md

 # About Me

-I'm a Lua programmer with no social skills who doesn't feel like writing an extensive About Me section.
-That is all.
+I'm a Lua and Python programmer who develops web and command line applications.
+As of recently, I've also been using MoonScript in my applications.
+I'm also a system administrator for [hashbang.sh](https://hashbang.sh) and my personal servers, as well as an IRC network manager for hashbang.sh.

 # Contact Me